larsmagne/eplot/README.md

 eplot isn't really geared towards doing 2D plots -- it's for time series and bar charts.
 But it can do rudimentary 2D plots, but it lacks some of the control you'd expect.

+So there's a lot of different headers you can use to influence the look of the chart and the individual plots.
+To get a list of them all, and their possible values, use the `M-x eplot-list-chart-headers' command.